hsnucnmc/winter-2022/overview_of_services.md

 It will check whether `header.from` and `smtp.MailFrom` are the same, and the process is called "alignment".

 Besides, it will also check whether SPF and DKIM are passed.
-If any one of them are not passed, the action admin specifies (policies) will be performed.
+If any one of them are not passed, the action (policy) admin specifies will be performed.

 It will send report about authentication information to domain admin.